chrisrollins/Shuriken/README.md

 You can simply pass an anonymous class like so: `Shuriken.Routes.Render(new {x = 2, y = "foo"});`
 _TemplateData_ is optional.

 NOTE: Templating is disabled by default.
 To enable it, use the `Server.Shuriken.VariableTemplating` function.

-###### `void Shuriken.Routes.VariableTemplating(bool enable)`
-Enables variable templating.
-It is disabled by default.

 ### Data
 The Data class provides functions related to data in the HTTP header such as Post Data and URL parameters.